FEISystems/ca-adpq-prototype/README.md

 #   2. Technical Approach Requirements
 ##  2.1 Overall Agile Development Approach

-When developing the prototype, FEi used an Agile Scrum process that is detaied in this [diagram](./artifacts/Agile Scrum Process/Agile_Development_Scrum_Process_Diagram.pdf).
+When developing the prototype, FEi used an Agile Scrum process that is detailed in this [diagram](./artifacts/Agile Scrum Process Diagram/Agile_Development_Scrum_Process_Diagram.png).

 During the planning stage, we analyzed the RFI requirements and selected Prototype A.  Then, we identified the roles and skillsets needed to complete the prototype and assembled a multi-disciplinary team based on the requirements of the project and Agile methodology.
 We developed a project budget and a schedule with three, one-week sprints.
 Throughout the sprints, the team worked as a single unit with daily stand-up meetings, frequent touchpoints, and demonstrations.
 More information is provided in the [Sprint Schedule](./artifacts/Sprint Schedule/Sprint_Schedule.pdf).